will-hart/will-hart.github.io/README.md

 ### Adding a post

+1. Create a new markdown file in `content/post`
+2. The naming format should be `YYYY-MM-DD_post_title.md`,
-Create a new markdown file in `content/post` and follow the `TOML` front matter pattern in other posts.
+3. follow the `TOML` front matter pattern in other posts.

-If the document requires maths formatting via KaTeX, add the following to the TOML at the top of the document:
+4. If the document requires maths formatting via KaTeX, add the following to the TOML at the top of the document:

 ```toml
 [extra]